The youngest are most at-risk: Early childhood development in complex crises

 These statistics from UNICEF paint a startling picture of the impact of environmental disasters and complex humanitarian emergencies (CHEs) on children.
 Early childhood development indicators in complex crises signal a gap in overall humanitarian response mechanisms, funding and architecture that global philanthropy is filling and trying to change.

-The Center for Disaster Philanthropy is hosting a webinar to highlight how funders can support child development across the globe, with a particular focus on children in CHEs.
-It will explore promising practices for supporting children in crisis, examine the gaps in service delivery and discuss funding opportunities.
+The Center for Disaster Philanthropy hosted a webinar to highlight how funders can support child development across the globe, with a focus on children in CHEs.
+Panelists shared promising practices for supporting children in crisis, examined the gaps in service delivery and discussed funding opportunities.

-CDP Vice President Regine A. Webster will moderate the discussion.
+CDP Vice President Regine A. Webster moderated the discussion and panelists included: